The Knight in the Panther's Skin: Search for Tariel

 The meeting of Tariel and Avtandil, Mihály Zichy illustration.

 The King of Arabia, Rostevan, has no sons and confers the kingship on his only daughter, the beautiful and wise Tinatin.
 She has a tender affection for Avtandil, the knight and commander-in-chief of Rostevan's armies.
 One day, Avtandil challenges King Rostevan to a hunting competition.
 After three days of shooting game, they encounter a knight crying by a river.
 He is dressed in a panther's skin, and kills the slaves sent by the king to contact him, then disappears.
 Rostevan sends parties across the world to search for the mysterious knight, but becomes disheartened when he fails.

-Tinatin asks Avtandil to find the strange knight in three years, promising him her hand in marriage in return.
+Tinatin asks Avtandil to find the strange knight within three years, promising him her hand in marriage in return.
 After two years and nine months of searching, Avtandil finds the knight in the panther's skin hiding in a cave, with only a maiden for company.
 His name is Tariel, son of King Saridan, who has the seventh kingdom of India.
 He had served as heir to King Pharsadan, king of the other six kingdoms, for many years before falling in love with Pharsadan's daughter, Nestan-Darejan.
 Tariel wages war with the Khatavians to earn the favor of Nestan, but is dismayed to learn that she has already been promised to the Khwarezmian prince.

 Tariel could not bear the idea of her marriage, and at Nestan's request, he killed the suitor.
 The princess was placed on a boat and set adrift on the seas.
 Despite Tariel's lengthy search for his love, he could not find her.
 Later he met Nuradin-Phridon, ruler of Mulgazanzar, who told him that Nestan was alive but trapped on a distant boat.
 Tariel retired to a cave to live in the wilderness with Asmat, the former servant and messenger of Nestan.
 Moved by this story, Avtandil promises his friendship and brotherhood to Tariel, and agrees to help him find his love, Nestan-Darejan.
 Avtandil returns home to Arabia, and tells Tinatin the story of Tariel.
 Against King Rostevan's wishes, he returns to his new friend.